 - In Limine Motions

 - Must be filed with the issue conference statement.
 The motions are usually heard in the morning on the day of trial.

 - Questionnaires are encouraged and should be submitted with the issue conference as required by the Local Rules.
 Judge Austin is flexible in allowing counsel to orally voir dire the jury on issues relevant to the case.

 - Jury Instructions

-- All BAJI and specially prepared instructions are to be submitted with the issue conference statement.
+- All CACI and specially prepared instructions are to be submitted with the issue conference statement.

 - Parties are encouraged to carefully review their witness lists to ensure the testimony to be offered is necessary and not duplicative.
 Witness lists must include brief, specific statements of expected testimony for each witness.

 - Judge Austin expects the parties and counsel to act professionally and to comply with all applicable rules of court.
 Judge Austin will order sanctions when appropriate, particularly for serious or repeated violations.